 Classroom Programs

-Outreach programs are free of charge for public schools in Tuscaloosa City and Tuscaloosa County.
+Our in-class outreach programs are free of charge for schools in Tuscaloosa City and Tuscaloosa County.
+Unfortunately, we are not able to offer outreach programs to schools outside of Tuscaloosa at this time.

 Field Science Programs

-The Field Science Program has limited availability and is only offered in the spring.
+Our Field Science Programs have limited availability and are only offered in the spring.

 Limited to 15-20 students.
 Larger classes can reserve multiple dates.
-Transportation not provided.
+Transportation of students to and from the field site is not provided.

-For more information and to schedule a visit from us, please contact ALMNH’s Education and Outreach Coordinator, Joyia Davis, at 205-348-6383.
+For more information and to schedule a visit from us, please contact ALMNH’s Education and Outreach Coordinator, Joyia Davis, at 205-348-6383 or joyia.davis@ua.edu.